 - 16 official members

-- 32 staff members, elected from each faculty
+- 32 staff members, elected from the four faculties and associated institutes

-- three members elected by and from the professors of the University
+- one member elected by and from the professors of the University

 - two members elected by professional staff